wp-plugins/recent-facebook-posts/readme.txt

 2. The green circled fields are the fields where you'll need to provide your Facebook app id and app secret (as shown in screenshot 1).

 == Changelog ==
+= 1.1.1 =
+* Updated: Expanded installation instructions.
+* Added: Link to Facebook numeric ID helper website.
+* Added: Check if cache directory exists.
+If not the plugin will now automatically try to create it with the right permissions.
+* Added: option to open link to Facebook Page in a new window.

 = 1.1 =
 * Added: Shortcode to show a list of recent facebook updates in your posts: '[recent-facebook-posts]'